-In February 2007, President Chávez issued a law-decree under the authority conferred by the 2007 Enabling Law, pursuant to which existing Orinoco Belt projects, namely Petrozuata, Sincor, Cerro Negro and Hamaca, were required to be converted into Empresas Mixtas, or Mixed Companies, in which CVP or another PDVSA subsidiary holds an equity interest of at least 60% in accordance with the Hydrocarbons Law.
+In February 2007, President Chávez issued a law-decree under the authority conferred by the 2007 Enabling Law, pursuant to which existing Orinoco Belt projects, namely Petrozuata, Sincor, Cerro Negro and Hamaca, were required to be converted into Empresas Mixtas, or Mixed Companies, in which Corporación Venezolana del Petróleo, or CVP, a PDVSA wholly-owned subsidiary, or another PDVSA subsidiary, holds an equity interest of at least 60% in accordance with the Hydrocarbons Law.
 Pursuant to this law-decree, operators of the Orinoco Belt project became Mixed Companies, with PDVSA the majority owner of the operations.
 The Ministry of Energy and Oil is required to make a valuation of each new Mixed Company in order to determine the fair participation of the PDVSA subsidiary and to provide any economic or financial adjustment as necessary.
-The law-decree also provided that existing profit-sharing agreements for the exploration of the Golfo de Paria Oeste, Golfo de Paria Este and the blocks known as La Ceiba, as well as Orifuels Sinovensa, S.A.., must be converted into Mixed Companies.
+The law-decree also provided that existing profit-sharing agreements for the exploration of the Golfo de Paria Oeste, Golfo de Paria Este and the blocks known as La Ceiba, as well as Orifuels Sinovensa, S.A., must be converted into Mixed Companies.